KonnorRogers/snowpacker/README.md

 ## Converting from Webpack to Snowpack

-- As a result, I have added a package called [@rollup/plugin-dynamic-import-vars](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars) which works very similarly.
-(TODO - Add examples)
+- As a result of not having `require.context()` supported, I have added a package called [@rollup/plugin-dynamic-import-vars](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars) which works very similarly.

 - Any require statements should be rewritten to import statements.
 Alternatively, you could add a polyfill-plugin to snowpack to fix this